isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 Binary variables: gender, diabetes, muscular, hypertension, atrialfib, ihd

 ## Code
-First, the relevant libraries and dataset are loaded.
+First, the relevant libraries and dataset were loaded.
 The column names are changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.

 ```